 - Served as Moderator for the Guardianship and Ad litem Attorney Certification Course, sponsored by the Dallas Bar Association Probate, Trusts & Estate Section, Dallas County Probate Courts and the Dallas Volunteer Attorney Program to train lawyers in the representation of guardians of indigent wards, and the role and responsibilities of the Attorney ad litem (2014).

-- Co-authored and presented article, “Proof of Facts and Common Evidentiary Problems Encountered in Contested Probate Proceedings,” at the Seventh Probate Litigation Seminar, sponsored by the Tarrant County Probate Bar Association (September 2010).
+- Co-Author / Speaker: “Proof of Facts and Common Evidentiary Problems Encountered in Contested Probate Proceedings,” at the Seventh Probate Litigation Seminar, sponsored by the Tarrant County Probate Bar Association (September 2010).

 Community and Bar Association Involvement

 - State Bar of Texas; Real Estate, Probate and Trust Law Section, Guardianship Committee; Member (2015-2018)

 - Dallas Bar Association; Probate and Trust Section Member; Trial Skills Section Member

 - Dallas Bar Association; Probate and Trust Section; Council Member (2015-2016)

 - Dallas Association of Young Lawyers; Elder Law Section Member

 - Dallas Bar Mentor Program; Participated as Mentee; Mentor, Edward V. Smith III

 - Board of Directors and Vice President, City of Sachse Economic Development Corporation (2010-2014)